Saturday, December 31, 2011

 The New Year is quickly approaching and I’m anxious to see what the year will hold.
 My aspirations for the New Year are simple as I just want to continue to grow as a person and prosper with my profession.
 I started two new projects one which is my blog, which you are currently reading, and the other is a group of writers on Facebook.
 The group consists of bloggers, poets, musicians, published authors and everything else in between.
 We’ve gotten a lot of projects done and hopefully the New Year will bring new members and more creativity.
 My blog will continue to be an outlet for my thoughts and creativity.
 It’s a mixture of different things like myself and I like to think that I will provide writing for everyone to read.

 Well not trying to ramble just felt that this would be a good opportunity to look back at my personal accomplishments and set the stage for what is to come in the New Year.
 2011, it’s been real.

 Thursday, December 8, 2011

 I’m sure a lot of people have heard the story the black college student and his Confederate flag, but for those of you who haven’t let me catch you up on what you’ve missed:

-Byron Thomas is a freshman at the University of South Carolina Beaufort who in attempt of self expression hung the Confederate Flag inside his dorm room.
+Byron Thomas is a freshman at the University of South Carolina Beaufort who in an attempt of self-expression hung the Confederate Flag inside his dorm room.
 Initially the school, who became concerned after student complaints, notified Thomas that he could not hang the flag as it went against conduct codes; Something Thomas didn’t take well.